Types of Mesothelioma Chemotherapy

 • First and second-line systemic chemotherapy.
 Doctors use chemotherapy as first and second-line treatment in advanced mesothelioma.
 Because patients can develop a tolerance to some drugs, oncologists use different drugs for second-line therapy.

-Each type of chemotherapy has different benefits.
-Your individual diagnosis helps determine the appropriate type of chemotherapy for you.
-For example, some mesothelioma patients who are candidates for surgery may benefit most from multimodal chemotherapy.
-Patients in later stages may benefit more from just systemic chemotherapy.
+For example, some patients who are candidates for mesothelioma surgery may benefit most from multimodal chemotherapy.
+Patients in later stages may benefit more from systemic chemotherapy only.

 Did you know?

 Heated (or hyperthermic) intraoperative chemotherapy is becoming a popular treatment.
-Peritoneal mesothelioma surgical candidates commonly receive HIPEC (hyperthermic intraperitoneal chemotherapy).
-This type of chemotherapy is heated and placed into the chest or abdomen, it can extend life expectancy by several years.
+This type of chemotherapy is heated and placed into the chest or abdomen.

 Mesothelioma Veterans Guide